teju81/ROS2_Essentials/README.md

 ```
 cd ~/ros2_ws/src
 ```

+The command syntax for creating a new CPP package in ROS 2 is:

 ```
 ros2 pkg create --build-type ament_cmake --license Apache-2.0 <package_name>
 ```

+The command syntax for creating a new python package in ROS 2 is:

 ```
 ros2 pkg create --build-type ament_python --license Apache-2.0 <package_name>